Agriculturally Based Gardens Non-Agriculturally Based Gardens

 Community gardens are areas of land managed and maintained by a group of individuals to grow and harvest food crops and/or non-food ornamental crops.
-Crops are generally used for personal or group use, consumption, or donation.
+Crops are generally used for personal or group use, consumption, sale, or donation.

 An urban farm grows food-producing or ornamental plants and crops for sale on-site or off-site.
 Examples of what an urban farm might produce include bees, fish, poultry, or small to medium-sized farm animals.